Quantum-Accelerators/quacc/docs/user/settings/settings.md

 !!!
 Tip

-    This approach is ideal when you want to dynamically modify the quacc settings for a given set of calculations, as the environment variable can be included in the job's submission script without modifying the YAML file that is read by all other calculations.
+    This approach is ideal when you want to dynamically modify the quacc settings for a given set of calculations, as the environment variable can be modified in-memory or included in the job's submission script without modifying the YAML file that is read by all other calculations.